pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nf-dbgmodel-iindexableconcept-getat.md

 ### -param indexers

-An array (sized according to the indexerCount) of indicies indicating where inside the instance object to access.
+An array (sized according to the indexerCount) of indices indicating where inside the instance object to access.

 ### -param object

-The value of the element at the specified indicies is returned here.
+The value of the element at the specified indices is returned here.
 If the method fails, extended error information may be returned here as an error object.

 ### -param metadata